 Information for Contributors

 Editors' note: Many readers have asked about our submissions policy.
 Physics does not publish original research papers.
-Viewpoints are commissioned by the editors and we do not accept unsolicited submissions at this time.
-Trends are commissioned reviews, and while we cannot accept unsolicited contributions we welcome your suggestions for topics.
+Articles in Physics are commissioned by the editors and we do not accept unsolicited submissions at this time.

 Guidelines for Viewpoint Articles

-Format: Viewpoint articles should be no more than 1200 words in length, contain only one figure and a brief (of order 10 or less) reference list.
+Format: Viewpoint articles should be no more than 1200 words in length, contain one figure and 10 or fewer references (including the titles).
 One author is preferred, but having a coauthor is permissible.
 You should create a first paragraph that (i) provides one or two sentences of background, (ii) mentions the associated paper and a brief statement of the result, and (iii) provides a one-sentence statement of the wider implications of the work.
 The main text should explain the result in terms that any physicist can understand, drawing in other recent work as appropriate.
 Imagine that you are explaining a hot paper in your field to a colleague or grad student in a very different area of physics.
 The conclusion should not simply restate the findings but provide the reader with some idea of where the work might lead (i.e., what are the future prospects and open questions?).
 Throughout the text, you should avoid the passive voice, complex constructions, and the specialized language of your subfield.

 Guidelines for Letters to the Editor

-The editors of Physics welcome letters for publication that comment on Viewpoints, Trends, and Synopses published within the last four months.
+The editors of Physics welcome letters for publication that comment on articles published within the last two months.
 We do not publish "open" letters, ghostwritten letters, or letters that address matters other than the content of Physics.
 Priority and citation disputes are not appropriate topics for letters.

-We reserve the right to reject submitted letters and to edit accepted letters for length and clarity.
+We reserve the right to reject submitted letters and to edit accepted letters for length, clarity and tone.
 To inquire about submitting a letter please email physics@aps.org.